Frequently Asked Questions

 We have a number of legal plans available to suit your needs.
 We have a basic plan, an essentials plan and even a Legal Advice Plan which gives you access to a lawyer who can answer your questions as soon as they arise.
 Whichever plan you choose, you can rest assured that we’ll help you make your business the best it can be.

-Being on a legal plan will ensure your business has the legal protection it needs.
+Being on an Essentials plan will ensure your business has the legal protection it needs.
 Firstly, you’ll be able to access important legal documents and customise them to your business.
 Secondly, you’ll be able to download them easily in both doc and PDF format and access them from any device.
 Your business will no longer have to worry about whether its complying with the law, and won’t have to spend thousands on legal fees.

 Depending on your plan, you will either be billed on a monthly or annual basis.
 Your billing period will commence after you purchase your plan with us.